sdesabbata/granolarr/docs/lectures/bookdown/202_L_SelectionFiltering.md

 ## Logical filtering

-Conditional statements can be used to filter a vector, i.e. to retain only certain values
+Conditional statements can be used to filter a vector

+- i.e. to retain only certain values
+- where the specified value is `TRUE`

 ```r